 The best way I’ve found to lose weight and burn body fat is to combine sensible low calorie eating with regular aerobic activity undertaken for three to five hours a week.
 Commit to this, and watch the pounds and inches drop off!

 The aerobic activity you choose to do can be as simple as walking.
-Walking is an excellent option if you don’t have the money to buy, or the room to accommodate, exercise equipment.
+Walking is an excellent option if you don’t have the money to buy or the room for exercise equipment.
 It’s practical; it’s convenient, and all you will need to start is a pair of trainers.
 It is also one of the easiest exercises to do if you’re not athletic.
 Start with twenty to thirty minutes, 3 to 5 times a week, and build from there if you wish to.

 If you want to burn calories without stepping outside your front door, look at investing in some home cardio equipment or a good exercise DVD or two.
 I currently use an elliptical trainer and a Maxi Climber, and I work out to fitness DVDs.
 I love the variety the latter offers.
 My current favorite is Zumba Fitness Exhilarate DVD.
 (Click on either of the previous two links to read a product review.)

 The next thing to consider when formulating a workout for weight loss and toning is which toning exercises to include.
 I’ve tried many muscle toning exercises over the years.
 All worked to a certain extent, but some worked better than others.
 Following is a workout for weight loss and toning at home that works well for me.